X3n0m0rph59/precached/README.md

 The benchmarks confirmed that precached is able to speed up load times of mid-sized and huge applications on Linux.
-We nearly achieve cache hot load times on first run (after system bootup) of applications like e.g. LibreOffice and Firefox.
+We nearly achieve cache hot load times on first run (after system boot-up) of applications like e.g. LibreOffice and Firefox.
 After a memory hog process exited we need a short amount of idle time (roughly ~30 secs) to re-prime the caches, after that we achieve cache hot load times again.
 We did not discover any corner cases at which the system performed significantly worse than without precached running.
 The system feels much more ‘snappier’ even directly after login.
-Bootup is slowed down somewhat though, since we read approximately 2GB of additional data into the RAM cache (in our test setup).
+Boot-up is slowed down somewhat though, since we read approximately 2GB of additional data into the RAM cache (in our test setup).
 This happens with a raised nice level and mostly during the GDM greeter’s password prompt and thereafter.
 We are investigating the possibility to